-A pressure sensor is installed in each tyre air valve which transmits data direct to the dashboard, informing the driver when tyre pressures are low or imbalanced.
+A pressure sensor is installed in each tyre air valve which transmits data direct to the vehicle dashboard, informing the driver when tyre pressures are low or imbalanced.
 The TPMS warning light is designed to activate when there is a minimum 20% drop in tyre pressure (between 6-7 psi).
 Like most car components, your TPMS should be serviced regularly.

 TPMS Servicing at dcmtyres

 At dcmtyres we believe in preventative maintenance and your TPMS sensors should be serviced every time a tyre bead is broken.
 The most common cause of TPMS failure is damage or corrosion due to lack of maintenance as each sensor stem is open to the elements.
 Each of the valve sensors is also fitted with an internal battery which is designed to last approximately 5 to 7 years or 100,000 miles – the more miles you do, the faster the battery will deplete.

 Our technicians will carry out a thorough visual and electronic examination of your TPMS to ensure it is working correctly.
 If damage or a fault is detected, we can replace your TPMS sensors for less than an official dealership.

 Regularly servicing your TPMS system ensures it is working correctly which in turn provides the following benefits: